 But you’re largely regurgitating what you already know.
 You’re carefully “selecting” a company, not from a massive database of options, but out of the limited options that you’re aware of.

-This tendency to only consider what’s presently available in your limited-list is called, when in fact there can be dozens or hundreds of options you haven’t discovered.
-It’s amplified if you’ve recently heard about that company or frequently use their service —
+This tendency to only consider what’s presently available in your limited-list is called availability bias, when in fact there can be dozens or hundreds of options you haven’t discovered.
+It’s amplified if you’ve recently heard about that company or frequently use their service — the recency bias.

 It’s easy to imagine yourself — or so you think — working at these places.
 Not because you know anything about actually working there, but because you know the brand or product.
 It feels like you know them.